José Vicente Nácher Tatay: Biography

 On 26 January 2023, Pope Francis named Nácher to succeed Cardinal Óscar Rodríguez Maradiaga as archbishop of Tegucigalpa.
 His appointment was unusual in that a priest is not often named an archbishop; it was compared to that of Carlos Castillo Mattasoglio in Lima, Peru.

-His episcopal consecration is scheduled for 25 March in the Basilica of Nuestra Señora de Suyapa in Tegucigalpa.
+He received his episcopal consecration on 25 March in the Basilica of Suyapa in Tegucigalpa from Maradiaga, his predecessor in Tegucigalpa.